dali-lab/build/resources/apprentice-resources/guide.md

 ## Designer Apprentice Program:

-As a DALI er Apprentice, you have the choice to learn process or programs.
+As a DALI Designer Apprentice, you have the choice to learn process *or* programs.
 Consult your mentor to help select the path that is most appropriate for you.

-**Process**
+**Process Program**

 Follow Weeks 1-6 in the Design Milestones to design a new messaging app.

 The Design Milestones go through the various aspects of early stage digital product development and design thinking.
 You will be tasked with designing a variety of possibilities before deciding on a solution to move forward with.
 You will learn to discover user needs, generate ideas, identify important features, and create high-fidelity mockups.

-**Programs**
+**Tools Program**

 Spend each week learning a circle of choice in the Tools Design Category.